-Peter Erbes, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the ship Der Junge Mathias under the command of Skipper David Wollert.
+Peter Erbes, a farmer, his wife Julianna, and children (Johann [Heinrich] & his wife Anna; Kaspar, age 18; Elisabeth, age 15; Johann Heinrich, age 8; Julianna, age 5) arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the ship Der Junge Mathias under the command of Skipper David Wollert.

-The parents died after arrival in Russia.
+The parents, Kaspar, and the younger Johann Heinrich died after arrival in Russia.
 The surviving children settled in the Volga German colony of Dönhof on 18 June 1767.
-They are recorded there on the 1767 census in Household No. 77.
+[Johann] Heinrich Erbes, a farmer, his wife Anan Margaretha, their son Johann Heinrich (age ½), and his sisters (Elisabeth, age 16; Julianna, age 7) are recorded there on the 1767 census in Household No. 77.

 Johann Georg Erbes, son of Johann Michael Erbes, and his family moved from Dönhof to Dobrinka in 1834 and are recorded on the 1834 census of Dobrinka in Household No. 130.